numfocus/DISCOVER-Cookbook/DISCOVER/02_minimal_measures.md

 #### Disability

 -   🍎 Provide large-text signs and easy-to-read maps.
 Ask conference organizers to announce important information over the microphone, which helps people with impaired vision.
+-   🍎 Use a colorblindness simulator (e.g., [DaltonLens](https://daltonlens.org/colorblindness-simulator)) to ensure visual materials are accessible to attendees with color vision deficiencies.
+Avoid using color alone to convey information—pair it with text or icons.
 - ✅ Book sign-language interpreters and/or real-time captioning (someone typing captions) for deaf and hard-of-hearing attendees.**